-Welcome to the annual The George Washington University History Department Newsletter.
-Its appearance gives us the chance to share the current activities and impressive accomplishments of GW History department's faculty members, graduate students, and former undergraduate majors.
-I hope you enjoy this newsletter as much as the earlier ones and hope too that it will encourage you to stay in touch with the department.
+Welcome to the annual George Washington University History Department Newsletter which gives us the chance to communicate to you the impressive accomplishments of the GW History Department's faculty members, graduate students and former undergraduate majors.

 Donations are also used to bring renowned scholars to campus to meet our students and give public lectures to the GW community.
 The Kayser and the Jones-Huffman lectures, which have been endowed by generous contributions, have become a regular part of the department’s intellectual life.

-Funds from recent contributors have sponsored additional research seminars for students and faculty.
 We welcome your feedback.
-If you have questions or comments, or merely wish to reconnect with the department and GW, please contact me at [email protected], by phone at (202) 994-6052.
+If you have questions or comments, or merely wish to reconnect with the department and GW, please contact me at [email protected] or by phone at (202) 994-6052.

 With best wishes,